 Jane Panagiotis

-As well, the fact that Jane appeared twenty years later, when the male-dominated industry never acknowledged the prevalence of women in the 1960s and 1970s, this small image was exceptional.
 In 1988, Bonnie Blouin had her “Skater’s Edge” column in Thrasher but in the 13 issues that year (including the Collector’s issue) the only photos of women skating besides Jane appeared in the May 1988 issue of Bonnie and her friend, Amy Paul.
 Brutal.

 Skateboarding initially peaked in 1964-1965 and wouldn’t start gaining traction again until 1975 when skateboards dramatically improved thanks to urethane wheels and innovative truck design.
 Meanwhile, back in the 1960s, skateboarding had been condemned and banned across North America (and beyond) and deemed a threat to life.
+By 1968, skateboarding was not a popular, mainstream activity like it was during Patti McGee‘s heyday, but Jane didn’t seem to care.

-In 1968, skateboarding was not a popular, mainstream activity, but Jane didn’t seem to care.
-In the photograph she appears oblivious to fashion, all geared up, wearing heavy gloves and makeshift elbow pads, evidently gaining speed.
+In the Thrasher photograph, Jane appears ready to rip, wearing heavy gloves and makeshift elbow pads, evidently gaining speed.

 Images from Dave Levy Surf Designs

-According to the History page for the Narragansett shop, “When urban renewal leveled Beach Street in 1971, Peter Pan moved the shop franchises to his house, close by.
+According to the History page for the Narragansett skate and surf shop, “When urban renewal leveled Beach Street in 1971, Peter Pan moved the shop franchises to his house, close by.
 For several years, under the name Gansett Surf Supplies… He then partnered with Dave Levy, who was a top lifeguard at the town beach, and continued to supply Hobie surfboards, skateboards, and wetsuits to local clientele.”
 Finally, in 1976 Levy and Pan launched Watershed Surf Shop on Main Street in Wakefield becoming the top Hobie dealer on the east coast.

 Jane and Peter’s daughter, Tricia continued the legacy and owns Narragansett Surf and Skate Shop today.
 Tricia was featured in an article about women addicted to winter surfing in New England for the website Outdoors.org, and her story was shared in 2018 for The Boston Voyager.
 Tricia said that “I grew up in Pawtucket RI, an outskirt of Providence, to two awesome hard working parents.
 My mother Jane worked as a phlebotomist while my father Peter ran a surf shop and sidelined as a freelance graphic designer.”